rsarai/-rsarai.github.io/_pages/questions.md

 >
 > <cite>Make It Stick</cite>

-Researches show that re-reading, note taking or cramming are effective study techniques.
+Researches show that re-reading, note taking or cramming are not effective study techniques.
 What makes things stick is being actively engaged with the content, therefore the list of questions.
-I try to test myself on subjects I want to remeber, I also do a interleaved and varied practice.
+I try to test myself on subjects I want to remember, I also do a interleaved and varied practice.

 > Repeated effortful recall or practice helps integrate learning into mental models&#x2026; When practice conditions are varied or retrieval is interleaved with the practice of other material, we increase our abilities of discrimination and induction and the versatility with which we can apply the learning in new settings at a later date.
 >